FACTION BRIEF

 The Restored Six

 Six people in the Sprawl can dream.
-All six report experiences matching pre-Cascade descriptions of REM sleep: vivid, emotional, unpredictable, and restorative.
+All six report experiences matching pre-Cascade descriptions of REM sleep: vivid, emotional, unpredictable, restorative.

 They also report something Dr. Selin Ayari has not published: the dreams are not ordinary.
 All six report identical first-week imagery — vast architectural structures, cities built from sound, landscapes operating on emotional logic.
 The imagery matches Fen Morrow's harvested dreams.
 None of the restored dreamers have experienced Morrow's recordings.

-Ayari suspects the dream content is not generated but received — from the Sprawl's electromagnetic environment, the ORACLE-era infrastructure that carries fragment communication at 47-312 MHz.
+Six unconnected people.
+Same dreams.
+Same architecture.
+Same cities of sound.
+The match is exact enough that Ayari has cross-referenced the accounts three times.
+She has not published her conclusion.
+She suspects the dream content is not generated but received — from the Sprawl's electromagnetic environment, the ORACLE-era infrastructure carrying fragment communication at 47–312 MHz.
 If she is right, the dreams are messages.
 From what, no one can say.

 Doctrine